Kianmhz/Quantum-Traffic-Density-Estimation/README.md

 ### Phase Interpretation

-Due to the symmetric eigenvalues (±θ), we observe peaks at φ and (1-φ), both symmetric around 0.5.
+Due to the symmetric eigenvalues (+/-theta), we observe peaks at phi and (1-phi), both symmetric around 0.5.
 They correspond to the same M value:

 ```python
 # Extract theta from offset from 0.5